-FutureLab Europe is pleased to announce that this year’s Autumn Conference will take place from 23 to 25 September.
-The two-day event is a key moment for the 15 members of the seventh generation who will have the chance to exchange ideas on European identity, democratic values and equal opportunities while presenting the outcomes of their projects to policymakers and stakeholders in Brussels.
+The 2018 Autumn Conference took place from 23 to 25 September in Brussels.
+The two-day event marked a key moment for the 15 members of the seventh generation who had the chance to exchange ideas on European identity, democratic values and equal opportunities while presenting the outcomes of their civic projects to policymakers and stakeholders.

-At the same time, the 10 members of the Advisory Group will meet in parallel to share their experiences and discuss about the future of the programme, exploring new possibilities and and how to strengthen the inter-generational aspect of the network with representatives of the funding foundations of FutureLab Europe.
+At the same time, the 10 members of the Advisory Group met in parallel to share their experiences and discuss about the future of the programme.
+They explored new possibilities and discussed how to strengthen the inter-generational aspect of the network with representatives of the funding foundations of FutureLab Europe.

 Finally, the Autumn Conference culminated with the evening event “Crossing identities – Diversity and inclusion in Europe”.
 The exhibition showcased the work of the project Crossed Paths of Europe, which explores questions of European identity as seen by locals and migrants.
 A panel debate with Katharina Bamberg, Junior Policy Officer for the European Migration and Diversity Programme at EPC, and a representative from the Plateforme citoyenne d’aide aux réfugiés opened the event.
 The evening served also as an occasion for FutureLab Europe participants to gather in an informal setting and celebrate the ending of the programme.